top of page

 Different progestogens have different risk ratios for breast cancer.

-Micronized progesterone (body identical progesterone) and dydrogesterone (similar in structure to natural progesterone) are safer than most synthetic progestogens.
+Micronized progesterone (body identical progesterone) and dydrogesterone (similar in structure to natural progesterone) have low-no risk of breast cancer.

-Women with a high body mass index (BMI) have an increased risk of breast cancer.
+Women with a high body mass index (BMI) have an increased baseline risk of breast cancer.
 HRT use in these women does not further increase their risk of breast cancer.

 The risk for breast cancer is NOT seen in women using hormone replacement therapy during the first 7 years of use.

-Conditions where HRT is not recommended
+Conditions where HRT is not routinely recommended and needs special consideration

 Hormone replacement therapy or MHT is not recommended for women with certain conditions, or careful consideration about what forms of hormones can be used needs to be discussed.
 Certain conditions include:

-• women who have had breast cancer,
+• women who have had hormone-sensitive cancer such as breast cancer,

 • women at risk of heart disease,